gnodwell/Guelph-Course-Selection-Manager/README.md

-# W22_CIS3760_Team4 - Sprint 3
+# W22_CIS3760_Team4 - Sprint 4

 <!-- ABOUT SECTION -->
 ## About

-Sprint 3 tasked us with adding additional features to the graph generation functionality that was created in Sprint 2.
-This addition feature included allow the user to create graphs for specified majors.
-On top of that we also added funcitonality for the user to create graphs for a specified minor and further refined many of the features that were implemented during Sprint 2.
+Sprint 4 tasked us with adding support for another University's course catalog to our project.
+We decided to go with the University of Waterloos course database.

 ### Prerequisites